Washi1337/ctf-writeups/writeups/flare-on/2022/2/index.md

 ![](img/pixelpoker01.png)

-The name of the challenge suggests that we should be finding the right pixel to click.
-Clicking a couple of times at random on the image will bring up a popup window with the text `"Womp womp... :("`.
+Clicking a couple of times on the canvas at random will eventually bring up a popup window with the text `"Womp womp... :("`.
+The program terminates afterwards.

 ![](img/pixelpoker02.png)

+The name of the challenge suggests that we should be finding the right pixel to click, probably within a limited number of attempts.

+## Analyzing the Code

+We can find out the code responsible for our bad-boy message by opening the program in a decompiler such as Ghidra.
-We can find this string in Ghidra, check its cross-references, and find that it is used in a `MessageBoxA` call inside of a `WndProc`-like function `FUN_004012c0`.
+If you cross reference on this string, you will find that it is used in a `MessageBoxA` call inside of a `WndProc`-like function `FUN_004012c0`.
-After renaming, retyping and cleaning up some of the code, it looks a bit like the following:
+After renaming, retyping and cleaning up some of the decompiled code, this function looks a bit like the following:

 ```c
 LRESULT FUN_004012c0(HWND hWnd,uint message,uint wParam,LPARAM lParam)